Fitness Test Rules for Cars, Bikes, and Commercial Vehicles

 Team Mariinox

-This guide explains the fitness test rules for cars, bikes, and commercial vehicles; how the process works; and what owners should do if their vehicle does not meet fitness standards.
+This guide explains vehicle fitness test rules for cars, bikes, and commercial vehicles, how the process works, and what owners should do if their vehicle does not meet fitness standards.

 A vehicle fitness test is an official inspection conducted to confirm that a vehicle is safe, roadworthy, and compliant with emission and structural standards set by transport authorities.